-13.4 Team of the Year
+15.4 Team of the Year

 This award is to recognise a UKFL© Team who has given outstanding contribution to UKFL© by attending ring party training days, helping fellow teams with training or racing.
-A Team that is willing to host/co-host and support host team throughout the year.
-This award is dedicated to the one team who go all out to be friendly, polite and sporting, that team that never fails to clap and thank their opponents.
+A team that is willing to host/co-host or are supporting host teams throughout the year.
+This award is dedicated to the one team who goes all out to be friendly, polite and sporting, that team that never fails to clap and thank their opponents.

-13.5 Dog of the Year
+15.5 Dog of the Year